“Serving Oak Lawn, Orland Park, Chicago and surrounding areas”

 You probably remember the kid in grade school with big ears – the one always getting teased.
 Large, protruding ears are the bane of childhood.
 As we grow older, they can make us feel self-conscious about our appearance.

 Perhaps, prominent ears run in your family.
-Approximately 25% of children by parents with prominent ears will also develop prominent ears, and the same teasing you may have suffered as a child may be part of your child’s early years.
+Approximately twenty-five percent of children by parents with prominent ears will also develop prominent ears, and the same teasing you may have suffered as a child may be part of your child’s early years.*

 Otoplasty, or corrective surgery for prominent ears, can be done any age after five years.
 By age five, the ear cartilage has grown to nearly adult size and is resilient enough to support corrective surgery.
 Dr. Shah uses special suture techniques to reshape the ear cartilages into a natural shape.
 These techniques are well established and time-proven.

-Otoplasty can give you, or your child, gratifying, permanent results quickly and effectively.
+Otoplasty can give you, or your child, gratifying, lasting results quickly and effectively.*

 Click to Watch